How can we influence the decision making process

 One of the most surprising things about cognitive biases is that you can be aware of them and still fall victim to them.
 They are incredibly powerful tools to have in your marketing toolbox.

-How to Use Cognitive Biases in Marketing
+How to Use Cognitive Biases in Marketing and influencing potential customers decision.

 Now let’s talk about some of the cognitive biases you can use in marketing.
 We’ll talk about seven of the most common and share some information about each.